Shehu-Muhammad/Module2-Planning/readme.md

 			5. SEOSitecheckup - loads fast

 	b.
 Target Audience: People who want to get in shape (stay healthy)
+	c.
+Layout Choice: I chose a navigation bar at the top so people do not get lost on my site.
+For the store page, I added pictures in the middle so it is the first thing my customers see.
+	d.
+Typography: I have not added any of typography, yet.
+	e.
+Functionalities: Customers will be able to watch videos and purchase items

 ![top of the figma](https://github.com/Shehu-Muhammad/Module2-Planning/blob/b71f6939cb585234d6811883bceea65abac5db27/images/top.png)